 - In Call of Duty 2, during the Battle of Stalingrad campaign, you get a bunch of Germans barricading themselves in a building.
 Instead of trying to talk them into surrendering or trying to beat down the door, the commander simply orders you and the others to place charges on the building supports.
 As the smoke clears, he screams: "That is how you negotiate with fascists, comrades!"

-- PAYDAY: The Heist has one heist where the robbers are going to steal a cache of money from a local gang dealing in drug trade.
+- One heist has the robbers going to steal a cache of money from a local gang dealing in drug trade.
 The money is locked inside a panic room, but rather than brute forcing the door open or trying to crack the code needed to open the door, the robbers decide to steal the entire panic room by blow up a hole to the roof with some C4, detaching the panic room's bolts on the floor with some saws, and then having their helicopter pilot come in with a magnet and airlift the entire thing away.

 - In Monaco, you ordinarily have two options for getting into a locked room.
 You can pick the lock, which takes time and is only a temporary solution, or, if the Mole is in your party, you can opt to have him smash a hole through the wall next to the door.
 Unless you have a Locksmith in your party, this is usually the quickest option.